Merkel urges greater security role in Africa development policy

-BERLIN German Chancellor Angela Merkel said on Monday that large industrialised countries should be more open to transferring weapons as part of their development aid so African countries can battle militant groups.
+BERLIN (Reuters) - German Chancellor Angela Merkel said on Monday that large industrialised countries should be more open to transferring weapons as part of their development aid so African countries can battle militant groups.

 Merkel, who has made ties with Africa a centrepiece of Germany's current presidency of the Group of 20 (G20) major economies, said several African leaders had complained to her that they were expected to battle militancy without receiving significant military aid from the West.